How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 There you will be taken over several high passes, down into low alpine valleys and through traditional Peruvian villages.

-The promise is a phenomenal landscape and exciting encounters such as glaciers, snowcapped peaks, herds of llamas, and turquoise lakes surrounded by a staggering mountain range, but also a parade of wildlife it’s not improbable to see.
+The promise is a phenomenal landscape and exciting encounters such as glaciers, snowcapped peaks, herds of llamas, and turquoise lakes surrounded by a staggering mountain range, but also a parade of wildlife, it’s not improbable to see.
 That would include condors, vicunas, bobcats, and pumas.

-The highlights of the trek remain of course the mind-blowing rainbow mountain of Vinicunca for your “Instapicture” (just kidding).
+The highlights of the trek remain, of course, the mind-blowing rainbow mountain of Vinicunca for your “Instapicture” (just kidding).

 You should inquire with different travel agents and compare itineraries and prices.

-• You don’t need special permission to do that, just train book and pay 🙂
+• You don’t need special permission to do that, just train, book and pay 🙂

 • The Ausangate Trek is considered fairly difficult and long with several passes that reach the 5000 mt and over, therefore not suited for first-timers.